0

 • Allantoin

 Stabilized horse chestnut tincture is listed in the French Pharmacopoeia.
-The seed and bark, dispensed in pharmacies, have a community monograph from the EMA and are included on the list of medicinal plants of the French Pharmacopoeia.
-They are authorized as ingredients in food supplements in France.
+The seed and bark, dispensed in pharmacies, have an EMA Community monograph and are listed as medicinal plants in the French Pharmacopoeia.
+They are authorized as ingredients in dietary supplements in France.